fish-shell/fish-shell/CONTRIBUTING.md

 To install the reformatting tool on Linux distros that use Apt:

 ```
-apt-cache search clang-format
+apt-cache install clang-format
 ```

 That will list the versions available.
-Pick the newest one available (3.6 for Ubuntu 14.04 as I write this) and install it:
+Pick the newest one available (3.9 for Ubuntu 16.10 as I write this) and install it:

 ```
-sudo apt-get install clang-format-3.6
+sudo apt-get install clang-format-3.9
-sudo ln -s /usr/bin/clang-format-3.6 /usr/bin/clang-format
+sudo ln -s /usr/bin/clang-format-3.9 /usr/bin/clang-format
 ```